 All American Salmon Fly - gotta love it - wish I had the skills to tie this!
-For more fly fishing info follow and subscribe www.theflyreelguide.com Also check out the original pinners site and support
+For more fly fishing info follow and subscribe www.theflyreelguide.com Also check out the original pinners/creators site and support

 Angling & Art Benefit Sale is open from June 18 to July 7 - please visit our website or stop by the Museum to purchase beautiful sporting art.
 Proceeds benefit both the artist and the museum - 50% is tax deductible!

 Birmingham Fly Reel, Maker Unknown.
 Accession No. 1986.028.261.
 Diameter 2 1/2 inches, pillar length 1 inch, weight 6 ounces.
 This attractive reel, featuring bas relief angling scenes on the plates, was commercially produced in at least two sizes, both as a crank handle reel and as a revolving plate reel.
 It appears to be a Victorian era British product.
 The design was reproduced in Germany during the 1970s and it is now difficult to differentiate the original reels from the…